Believing Your Dreams Into Reality

 Asking your inner guides simple yes or no questions is a good way to establish contact.
 After closing your eyes and opening your heart center, imagine two boxes, one for "yes" and one for "no." Ask your question, and then wait quietly for one of the boxes to become brighter or distinguish itself in some way.
 If the results aren't clear, ask again.

-requiring a yes or no answer) on a sheet of paper, and then wait quietly.
+just one requiring a yes or no answer) on a sheet of paper, and then

-When the answer starts coming to you, simply write it down without thinking
+wait quietly.
+When the answer starts coming to you, simply write it

 Far be it from me to brag; but an example seems called for here; and I just happen to have in front of me the sheet of paper on which Iris did some channeling for me about this book.
 Iris wrote, "What does Strange need to know about this book?
 Are there any changes that need to be made in the way it is being written, printed or sold?"